Breakfast Chicken Enchiladas with shredded chicken, pork green chili on hash browns and fried eggs.

 Maybe I should have had one more lemon-tini before heading down the hill.

-Enjoy a slide show of Keystone Village in the Summertime, the beaver ponds that line the Snake River, our gondola ride and the beautiful celebration of the marriage of Brian and Melanie.
+Enjoy these pictures of Keystone Village in the Summertime, the beaver ponds that line the Snake River, our gondola ride and the beautiful celebration of the marriage of Brian and Melanie.